 Do not let this deter you from appealing to donors through social media, especially at the end of the year.

 Donors on social media can benefit your organization in a variety of ways.
 First, many people who have donated to your organization on social media will want to learn more about the organization they gave to.
-If they find your mission and messaging compelling on your social media and other digital platforms compelling, they will more than likely be inspired to give more or even volunteer during the giving season.
+If they find your mission and messaging on social media and other digital platforms compelling, they may be inspired to give more or explore volunteer opportunities.

 Additionally, social media is a wonderful tool for individuals to communicate with others and spread messages.
 By sharing more information about your nonprofit, whether it is a post about their donation or their approval of your mission and services, social media donors will inspire other followers to donate to and learn more about your organization.